Grand Lake Stream, Maine has been a destination for fishing and hunting since the first “sports” hired Passamaquoddy guides in the 1800s.

 Visitors are encouraged to employ the services of a Registered Maine Guide to ensure a safe, successful, and unforgettable experience in the Downeast Lakes region.

-More information, regulations and licenses are available online from the Maine Department of Inland Fisheries and Wildlife or in Grand Lake Stream at your lodge or the Pine Tree Store.
+More information, regulations and licenses are available online from the Maine Department of Inland Fisheries and Wildlife or in Grand Lake Stream at the Pine Tree Store.